-If you saved dahlia tubers from last year, now is a good time to see how your stored dahlias are coping and throw any away that show signs of rot or fungus.
+If you saved dahlia tubers from last year, spring is the time to see how your stored dahlias are coping and throw any away that show signs of rot or fungus.
 When you’re ready to unpack them, pot up, and re-plant your tubers in the early spring, here’s a good refresher on how you do it!

 Storing Dahlia Tubers